Walid-Ahmed/BenchMark_deep-learning-models/README.md

 python deepModelsSaver.py --networkName all

 ## image classification using  a benchmark model
-you can choose to classify a certain image with a certain model as follows:  </br>
+you can choose to classify a certain image with an imagenet label with a certain model as follows:  </br>
 python benchMarkModelPredictor.py --networkName  NASNetLarge --img_path images/dog_beagle.png